zencart/documentation/CONTRIBUTING.md

 To get started, follow the guidelines in the project's README file for cloning and setting up the repo and running `Hugo` locally.

-Submit your changes as Pull Requests, following the documentation standards provided below.
+Submit your changes as Pull Requests, following the guidelines provided below.

+## Content Recommendations

+Structure your writing to explain current operation and *then* (if necessary and relevant) past history.

+In other words, don't say "we don't do it the old way anymore, and first let us explain the old way."

 ## Documentation Standards